andela/ah-the-jedi-frontend/README.md

 Use npm to install packages.
 Do not install packages using yarn.

 ## Running the application
-Visit our Heroku link to try out this product https://ah-front-end-groot.herokuapp.com/ In case of any errors ask the DevOps Engineer in the team
+Visit our Heroku link to try out this product: link
+In case of any errors ask the DevOps Engineer in the team